Sergeus/Sergeus.github.io/_drafts/HM05RockSmash.md

 * TMs were single-use and HMs were not
 * HMs could be used in the Pokémon overworld to traverse obstacles ([Surf](https://www.serebii.net/attackdex-xy/surf.shtml) across water, for example) once you had the right [gym badge](https://bulbapedia.bulbagarden.net/wiki/Badge).

 As of Generation 5 (Black & White and Black 2 & White 2), TMs became multi-use.
 And in Generation 7 (Sun & Moon) HMs were retired in favor of [rideable Pokémon](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9_Ride).
-It remains to be seen if that change is permanent, but I prefer the rideable Pokémon a lot.
+It remains to be seen if that change is permanent, but I'm a big fan of the rideable Pokémon approach.

 ![](/assets/img/tmhms.png)
 *TMs and HMs.
 Color coded and everything.*